gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Conversations at home
         *   Indy has Noxy make tea
         *   Gas shows up first: "We're being overrun!
 We have to do something!"
+            *   Cites Tasteless as example - "How can we trust people who trust the likes of him?"
-            *   Takes out his knitting
-            *   Gas takes something eye-watering out of his pocket and puts it in his tea (lighten up the story)
+            *   Takes out his knitting, then takes something eye-watering out of his pocket and puts it in his tea (lighten up the story)
-            *   Indy and Noxy groan
             *   Noxy makes an excuse and escapes upstairs for a moment to get away from the smell
             *   Brief description of her room - she opens her skylight a bit to let the smell out
         *   Fee shows up next: "They can't stay, daffodil."
-            *   Mention Duck Droppings: "What would the other villages think?"
+            *   Mention Duck Droppings: "What will the other villages think?"
+            *   Continues: "And when they hear we've got a backstabbing sack of turds like *him*..."
         *   Filler
             *   Cloudherds have argued about supporting the rebellion (or the king) before
             *   Decision was to stay out of lowland wars
         *   Everyone's calming down when there's a crash and a yowl outside
             *   Noxy is the first one out the door
-            *   Kulbinder is chasing a troll
+            *   Thokmay is chasing a troll
-            *   Leaps for it, is blocked by another
-            *   A trio scampers away
             *   Noxy recognizes the one that she saw that morning
+            *   It gets away
         *   Conversation
-            *   A troll had been spying on the villagers
+            *   Thokmay: "Troll was listening to you"
                 *   Reveal that trolls are chimpanzees
+                *   Noxy thinks "You must have been listening too"
             *   Grappa Gas: "What's a troll doing this close to the village?"
             *   Indy: "On their own or at the forest's orders?"
             *   Reveal that the village has a deal with the trolls
-            *   Thokmay comes panting up - chased the trolls but lost them
+            *   Kulbinder arrives - chased the troll but lost him
             *   Indy: "Perhaps tomorrow my daughter can show you two around"

 ## Chapter 4.
 The Tiger's Boy